ayo-codes/churchviews-svelte/tasks.md

 - added system to help user select the chart if they are selecting by denomination

 version 0.6.1
-- testing image upload page function
+- tested the image upload page function
+- testing an imageChange store
+- created an image upload component
+- created a delete image functionality
+- added an uploadImage, deleteImage and getDenominationById method to churchviewservice
+- created dynamic pages for the churches
+- updated the signup and login process to take into account hashing and salting of passwords